Review: Captain Caravan & Kaiser ‘Turned To Stone Chapter 6’

 Captain Caravan clearly know their way around a good quiet verse/loud chorus dynamic, shown to good effect on Painted Wolf and across the five-and-a-half minutes of She Can the band build up some serious head-nodding momentum.
 The band close their side of the record with Void, which is both instantly familiar and thoroughly enjoyable.
 The chugging palm-muted riff during the verses, angsty lyrics, and a brief wash of keys at the end.

-The Norwegians don’t try to reinvent the wheel with their five tracks and I’m totally fine with that.
+The four piece don’t try to reinvent the wheel with their five tracks and I’m totally fine with that.
 There have been plenty of records over the last few years to show that stoner rock doesn’t need any bells and whistles to be awesome, and Captain Caravan are refreshingly unpretentious in their approach.
-That said, overall, I found their side of the split to be solid rather than spectacular – there are good songs and good musicianship, but it just lacks that special something to make it truly memorable.
+That said, overall, I found their side of the split to be solid rather than spectacular – there’s good songs, good musicianship, but it just lacks that special something to make it truly memorable.

 I really enjoyed the previous instalment of the Turned To Stone series and I think Chapter 6 is even better.
 The Captain Caravan side is definitely worth a listen, but I think Kaiser steal the show here – it’s one of the best EPs I’ve heard in a good while.